yasminesadat/Tripal/README.md

 <details>
  <summary>General Features</summary>

+- Create & update profile
 - Login and password recovery via OTP
 - Change password
 - Upload pictures and documents
-- View step-by-step vacation guide
-- Notifications for various activities and events
+- Notifications for various events
+- Accept the terms and conditions if accepted on the system
+- Delete my account off the system

 </details>